solana-foundation/solana-improvement-documents/proposals/0075-precompile-for-secp256r1-sigverify.md

 ### General

-As multiple other clients are being developed, it is imperative that there can be bit-level reproducibility between the precompile implementations, especially with regard to cryptographic operations.
+As multiple other clients are being developed, it is imperative that there is bit-level reproducibility between the precompile implementations, especially with regard to cryptographic operations.
 Any discrepancy between implementations could cause a fork and or a chain halt.